 A Day of Beauty and Joy Where All Are Welcome

-NINE YEARS AGO, two friends made plans to tailgate before a Brewers game.
+TWELVE YEARS AGO, two friends made plans to tailgate before a Brewers game.
 One invited a seminarian (a former ice hockey player studying to become a priest) who then invited his father to come along.